 See the Beveridge curve and the comparison between employees (LFS data) and occupied posts (JVS data)

 Within September of every year, ELSTAT publishes a Press Release Calendar which lists the exact dates for the release of the statistics planned for the next year.
 The press release calendar is disseminated to the press and it is available for free to every interested party.
-The release calendar is also posted on the website of ELSTAT via the following link:
+The release calendar is also posted on the website of ELSTAT via the following website (Calendar).

 9.2.
 Dissemination format - Publications